 Notes

-- Add a glaze instead of the turbinado sugar: If you’d prefer to have a glazed muffin, skip sprinkling the muffins with turbinado sugar before baking.
+Add a glaze instead of the turbinado sugar.
+If you’d prefer to have a glazed muffin, skip sprinkling the muffins with turbinado sugar before baking.
 Instead, once the muffins are cooled, add a simple glaze.
-Plain or lemon would both be lovely on these applesauce zucchini muffins!
 To make a simple glaze for your muffins, whisk together 1 cup of powdered sugar with 2-3 teaspoons of liquid until a smooth glaze is formed.

 - Using water with a tiny splash of vanilla makes a quick vanilla glaze.